bigsnarfdude/Incident-Response-Agent/README.md

 # Memory Forensics & IOC Collection for Incident Response

-Memory analysis in forensics, also known as memory forensics or live analysis, focuses on capturing and analyzing a computer's memory (RAM) to uncover digital artifacts and evidence of malicious activity.
-This is crucial because many advanced threats operate solely in memory, leaving little to no footprint on the hard drive.
+Live Memory analysis in forensics focuses on capturing and analyzing a computer's memory (RAM) to uncover digital artifacts and evidence of compromise.
+Many advanced threats operate solely in memory, leaving little to no footprint on the hard drive.

 ## Why Memory Forensics Matters